 |Our friends at Parks Victoria have some great things for kids and families to get involved in.
 Check them out HERE.

 |COMING SOON.
 More places to go and things to see and do!

 Droughts and floods.
 How do the plants and animals respond?

-The flood waters were way too fast and strong to even contemplate a crossing.
+Back in 2011, Jack and Sean really wanted to see what was on the other side of Beer’s Bridge on Woori Yallock Creek in Yellingbo Nature Conservation Reserve.
+The flood waters were way too fast and strong to even think about crossing the bridge.
+It’s much too dangerous for kids and adults to do that!
 Usually 3-4 metres wide, the creek had broken the banks and flooded many of our low lying revegetation areas.
 The creek had swollen to up to 30 metres wide in places.
-It was incredible to think that just 45mm of rain that day in the Dandenong Ranges could have this impact downstream.
-It was fantastic to see after 10 years of drought in Victoria and eastern Australia.
+It was incredible to think that just 45 mm of rain that day in the Dandenong Ranges could have this impact downstream, but it did!
+It felt good to see the rain after 10 years of drought in Victoria and other parts of Australia.